zengzzzzz/golang-trending-archive/README.md

 * 【2024-11-01】[haad / proxychains](https://github.com/haad/proxychains) - proxychains - a tool that forces any TCP connection made by any given application to follow through proxy like TOR or any other SOCKS4, SOCKS5 or HTTP(S) proxy.
 Supported auth-types: "user/pass" for SOCKS4/5, "basic" for HTTP.
 ## C++

+* 【2025-09-08】[AntiMicroX / antimicrox](https://github.com/AntiMicroX/antimicrox) - Graphical program used to map keyboard buttons and mouse controls to a gamepad.
+Useful for playing games with no gamepad support.
+* 【2025-09-08】[MrNeRF / LichtFeld-Studio](https://github.com/MrNeRF/LichtFeld-Studio) - LichtFeld Studio: Where reality and the digital world blend.
 * 【2025-09-06】[haoel / leetcode](https://github.com/haoel/leetcode) - LeetCode Problems' Solutions
 * 【2025-09-04】[CloudCompare / CloudCompare](https://github.com/CloudCompare/CloudCompare) - CloudCompare main repository
 * 【2025-09-02】[ITotalJustice / sphaira](https://github.com/ITotalJustice/sphaira) - A homebrew menu for the Nintendo Switch